Color Wheel

 A tint is a hue mixed with pure white.
 Sometimes they are referred to as pastels, but the true definition of a tint is adding white to the pigment.
 A tint lightens the color but does not brighten the hue.

 A tone is a hue mixed with gray.
-The gray is created by mixing white and black, not a neutral gray that is created with color.
+The gray is created by mixing white and black, not a neutral gray that is created with a color.
 The gray will tone the hue.
 As gray is added, the duller the hue becomes.

 Shades